How to save money on groceries

 10. Collect Flybuys / Everyday Rewards

 It's free to sign up to Flybuys and Everyday Rewards, which let you earn points at Coles and Woolworths respectively.
 These points can give you dollars off your shop, with 2,000 points equal to $10 off through both programs.
 Or you can transfer them to a frequent flyer program for future flights and other rewards.
-That gets you even more value, with 2,000 points typically worth $20 or more if you use them on flights
+That gets you even more value, with 2,000 points typically worth $20 or more if you use them on flights.

-You earn 1 point per $1 with each program as a standard, and if you used them to get cash off your shop it's equivalent to getting 0.05% off every time you provide your membership at the checkout – plus you can get bonus offers via email or their apps.
+You earn 1 point per $1 with each program as a standard – more if you're a member of the paid program – plus you can get bonus offers via email or their apps.
+Check out Finder's guides to Flybuys and Everyday Rewards for full details on these loyalty programs.

 11. Choose imperfect foods – they taste the same!